10 Loveable Wellbeing Activities for The Workplace

 Yoga has gradually become more popular and companies are beginning to adopt it as part of their wellbeing strategy.

-A yoga class provides the opportunity for employees to detach from their work duties, reduce their stress and improve both their physical and mental wellbeing.
+A yoga class provides the opportunity for employees to detach from their work duties, reduce their stress and improve both their physical and mental health.

 Yoga techniques help to increase flexibility, reduce muscular restriction, relax the mind, and more!